 In 2007, the Barr collection returns to City Gallery in Reboot—again curated by Paton.
-Works from the loan collection are accompanied by some of the Barrs's subsequent acquisitions.
-The show is framed as the ‘reboot’ of the loan collection in light of these these purchases.
+Works from the loan collection are accompanied by some of the Barrs' subsequent acquisitions.
+The show is framed as the ‘reboot’ of the loan collection in light of these purchases.

 The show presents emerging and established artists, New Zealand and international artists, alongside one another.
 Emerging artist Eileen Leung meets senior New Zealand artist Richard Killeen in the ‘Painting in Pieces’ section, while New Zealander Peter Robinson trades ideas with a work by Italians Maurizio Cattelan and Massimiliano Gioni, and LA's Ali Subotnick, in ‘What It’s Worth’.
 There are more big-name internationals, including Martin Creed, Paul McCarthy, Ricky Swallow, Gillian Wearing, and Laurence Weiner.
 Works by New Zealand artists living abroad—including Ronnie van Hout, Michael Stevenson, and Francis Upritchard—also feature.